DilSenevirathna/API-Testing_Swagger-Pet-Store/README.md

 🐾 Swagger PetStore API Automation Framework

-A Modular, Scalable API Testing Framework Built with Python + pytest 📘 Overview
+A Modular, Scalable API Testing Framework built with Python + pytest

+📘 Overview

 This project is a fully structured API automation framework built using the Swagger PetStore API.